Picopin7374/Chicagoifier-Arch/README.md

 ### Step 1

-Download Chicagofier Arch from [Releases](https://github.com/dominichayesferen/Chicagofier/releases) (a 'Source Code' download).
+Download Chicagofier Arch from [Releases](https://github.com/Picopin7374/Chicagoifier-Arch/releases/tag/Release),

 ### Step 2

-Extract the downloaded file with your archive manager (right-click, Extract Here).
+Extract the downloaded file with your archive manager [PeaZIP is recommended] (right-click, Extract To).

 ### Step 3